Heard’s lawyer focuses on Depp’s texts: ‘Let’s burn Amber’

 “Once again I find myself in a place of shame and regret,” Depp wrote to Heard.
 “Of course, I am sorry.
 I really don’t know why, or what happened.
 But I will never do it again … My illness somehow crept up and grabbed me … I must get better.
 And I will.
 For us both.
 Starting today.
 I love you.
 Again, I am so sorry.
 So sorry.”

-Depp has been on the stand in Fairfax County Circuit Court since Tuesday afternoon.
-He previously called the accusations of drug addiction “grossly embellished,” though he acknowledged taking many drugs.

-The actor also spent much of his previous testimony describing the couple’s volatile relationship and denying that he ever abused Heard.
-Depp said that Heard abused drugs and often violently attacked him.

-Depp has argued that his movie career suffered after she wrote a 2018 op-ed piece in The Washington Post, which prompted his libel lawsuit against Heard.
+Depp said that Heard often violently attacked him.
+And he argued that his movie career suffered after she wrote a 2018 op-ed piece in The Washington Post, which prompted his libel lawsuit against Heard.

 Heard never mentioned Depp by name in the article, but Depp’s lawyers said it was a clear reference to accusations Heard made when she sought a 2016 restraining order against him.